-Hungary is not officially seen as an offshore financial centre, but its low corporate tax rates, easy incorporation laws, and prime location as a European Union nation make the Hungarian company an advantageous corporate vehicle for foreign investors.
+Hungary is not officially seen as a tax haven, but its low corporate tax rates, easy incorporation laws, and prime location as a European Union nation make the Hungarian company an advantageous corporate vehicle for foreign investors.

 Hungary is particularly attractive to non-EU investors who want to gain access to the European market through a cost-effective and tax-friendly EU jurisdiction.
 It has the lowest corporate tax rates in the EU which apply to both trading and investment income.
 It also offers quick, affordable and easy incorporation for foreigners.